 – Ensuring that adequate and appropriate IT resources are available to support the group’s objectives.

 – IT risk management.

-IT risks, controls and governance are incorporated in the IT strategic plan developed and approved by the IT steering committee and the board.
-The findings of comprehensive risk analysis and prioritisation exercises are incorporated in an IT risk register and IT governance work plan and progress against this is monitored by the board.
+The IT strategic plan, which was developed and approved by the IT steering committee and the board, includes considerations around IT risks, controls and governance.
+Comprehensive risk analysis and prioritisation exercises inform the contents of the IT risk register and the IT governance work plan, and progress against this is monitored by the board.

-Given the limited complexity of the group’s IT infrastructure insofar as it relates to the provision of financial reporting information, the board does not consider the risk of integrity of financial information produced from IT systems to be high.
-The board relies on internal audits and the skills, expertise and integrity of finance employees to assure the accuracy of information provided.
+The group’s IT infrastructure (as it relates to the provision of financial reporting information) is relatively simple and the board does not consider the risk of integrity of financial information produced from IT systems to be high.
+The reliability of financial information is supported by internal audit activities and the skills, expertise and integrity of finance employees.
 The board also reviews and makes judgements on the findings of the external auditor regarding the integrity of IT systems.
 To date, the board has had no reason to believe that information provided is not complete, timely, relevant or accurate.

 IT governance risk items are reported to the risk committee, which is chaired by the chief executive officer, and presented to the board at each board meeting.